CodeAL1990/javascript-sidescroller/README.md

 We will need some helper properties to time the enemies being added into enemies array In Game, add enemyTimer and set it to 0
-Add enemyInterval and set it to 1000(every 1 second) In handleEnemies section, when enemyTimer is more than enemyInterval, call addEnemy, and set enemyTimer back to 0, else, increment enemyTimer by deltaTime console.log enemies in addEnemy to see if it is working In Game update, call forEach on enemies array and for each enemy, call update on enemy(required parameter) Do the same in Game draw but for draw with its parameter In Enemy update, change increment x to decrement x by speedX to move from right to left You are not seeing anything yet because y is not a number if you check the properties in FlyingEnemy and javascript has no idea where to draw on the canvas
+Add enemyInterval and set it to 1000(every 1 second) In handleEnemies section, when enemyTimer is more than enemyInterval, call addEnemy, and set enemyTimer back to 0, else, increase enemyTimer by deltaTime console.log enemies in addEnemy to see if it is working In Game update, call forEach on enemies array and for each enemy, call update on enemy(required parameter) Do the same in Game draw but for draw with its parameter In Enemy update, change plus x to minus x by speedX to move from right to left You are not seeing anything yet because y is not a number if you check the properties in FlyingEnemy and javascript has no idea where to draw on the canvas
 It is not a number because speedY is not defined in FlyingEnemy(but we did it for speedX so OOPSIE) Create speedY in FlyingEnemy and set it to 0